ygt-mikekchar/rust-monad-kata/README.md

   assert_eq!(vec![1, 2, 3, 4, 5], gen_sequence(gs)(1).0);
 ```

-#### Side Tour.
-With `apply`
+  Note: you can implement this with and without `apply`.
+This is

-If you implemented `gen_apply`, try to implement `gen_sequence` using
+  because Rust iterators give you enough capability to avoid using
-it.

-### Step 15.
-On our way to a Monad
+  `apply` in this instance.
+Implement both so you can see the
+  difference.

+### Step 18.
+Cleaning Up

 You may think the battle has been won at this point, and you are
 correct.

-It is now easy to do what we wanted to do.
-However, there
-are a few things to clean up.
+  - Refactor `five_rands` and `three_rand_letters` using
+    `gen_sequence`.
+Do not use `mut`.

-When you implemented `gen_sequence` you will have had to deal with the
+We may need to clean up a bit.
+When you implemented `gen_sequence`
+you will have had to deal with the case where the vector passed to the
-case where the vector passed to the function is empty (you *did* handle
+function is empty (you *did* handle that didn't you?).
+In that case
-that didn't you?).
-In that case you will have had to make a `Gen`
-that held an empty array.
-This is a situation that comes up
+you will have had to make a `Gen` that held an empty array.
-frequently.

-  - Write a function called `gen_pure` that takes any `A` and returns
-    a `Gen<A>`.
-Note: historically `pure` has gone by many names
-    (`unit` and `return` being the most popular).
-I think most people
-    are settling on the name `pure` these days, so that's what I chose
-    for this kata.

-#### Side Tour.
-Applicative and Traversable

-`pure` is traditionally part of `Applicative`.
-Personally, I'm not
+  - Use `pure` for that case if you haven't already.

-entirely sure why it's put there, except that you need it to implement
+This is why you need `pure`.

-`sequence`.
+#### Step 19.
+Traversable

+`Applicative` is a natural consequence of wanting to use functors with
+functions that have more than one parameter.
+Usually `apply` is used
+as a kind of stepping stone to get what you actually want.
+We saw
+that when we implemented `gen_sequence`.

+`sequence` converts a vector containing applicative functors to an
+applicative functor that contains a vector.
+It is normally paired
+with another function called `traverse`.

+  - Implement `gen_traverse`:  It takes a `fb(A) -> Gen(A)`, a `Vec<A>`
+    and returns `Gen<Vec<A>>`.
+  - Create a `Traversable` trait with `sequence` and `traverse`.

+Note: `traverse` can always be implemented with `sequence` and
+vice versa.
+Which one you implement first when you are making
+a `Traversable` is up to you.

+Special Note: This version of `Traversable` is actually incorrect.
+`Traversable` works on *any* traversable functor, not just vectors.
+However, to keep this already very long kata within bounds, we will
+just implement it for vectors.

-### Step 16.
+### Step 20.
 Chaining functions

 Note: This section needs some work to make it more obvious why you
 want to do this.